Connecting using VNC from a Mac computer to a Linux server

-NOTE: This password must be under 8 characters!
+NOTE: This password must be at least 6 characters long!

 It will also ask if you want to assign a view-only password.
 This would be a password you would give to someone if you wanted them to observe your VNC session without being able to interact the desktop.
 Afterwards, you should receive some output that looks like this:

 NOTE: The display number is where your VNC session funneling your desktop.
 My server was started on display number 44, as it was the next display available.
-In theory, the display number can be anywhere from 1 to 9999, and you can manually choose a display granting that it’s not already in use. (for reference, :0 is considered the root display, for displays physically connected to the machine).
+In theory, the display number can be anywhere from 1 to 9999. (for reference, :0 is considered the root display, for displays physically connected to the machine).